 The Arizona Gaillardias start blooming in late spring, earlier than any other Gaillardia; they also keep blooming longer, clear through fall!
 They set masses of buds that open to unusually large 4" flowers, on plants that are neatly mounded, only 12" tall and wide, and amazingly uniform.
 They laugh at heat, humidity, poor soil, cold, even drought.
 Grow in well–drained normal to sandy soil; use a raised bed if you have clay.
 Collection includes one red, one gold, and one bicolor plant.
 Deer tend to avoid.
 Gaillardia 'Arizona Sunset', 'A. Red Shades', 'A. Apricot'

 Planting Instructions:Any sunny location.
 Salt tolerance makes this an ideal plant for seaside plantings.

 Winter Care:Not needed

-Flower Form:Pinwheel blooms with multiple petals and a prominent central disk.
+Flower Form:Pinwheel blooms with multiple petals.
+3 inch blooms.

 Foliage Type:Lance-shaped, hairy, grayish green leaves.

 Pruning:Deadhead plants to encourage more flowering.
 Cut back clumps to 6 inches in late summer to increase winter survival.
 Divide plants every 2-3 years in spring or early fall.